defi-wonderland/handbook/sites/optimism/docs/processes/projects.md

 ## Project Tracking

 We maintain multiple projects in parallel, each with its own scope, timeline, and deliverables.
 To stay updated on project status and review past work, visit our [Optimism Projects](https://www.notion.so/Optimism-Projects-1aa9a4c092c780f3a7dffa355fa620d9?pvs=21) Notion page.

+> ⚠️ **Note:** The following link is private, you will be able to access if you are in the wonderland org.